OpenNebula/docs/source/quick_start/operation_basics/provisioning_edge_cluster.rst

 |image_provider_list_empty|

 Then, **click the plus button** and fill in the form.
-We will be using the virtual Edge Cluster type with the LXC hypervisor.
+We will be using the metal Edge Cluster type with the LXC hypervisor.

 |image_provider_create_step1|